korrmet/ytk/readme.md

 Yes, it's the full text of the licence.
 Simple, right?

+# Build #

+# Testing #

+To perform test the CppUTest package required.

 # Warning #

 This code is written in spare time, maybe it's not documented or tested properly, but I tried to make it usable and robust.